Big Brother (Australian TV series) season 1: The Weakest Link: Housemates' Revenge

-On 27 August 2001, a special episode of the Seven Network game show The Weakest Link went to air featuring nine contestants from the first season.
+On 27 August 2001, a special episode of the Seven Network game show The Weakest Link aired, also featuring contestants from the first season.
+Contestants answered general knowledge questions and voted to eliminate each other as they competed for a cash prize.
+Contestants included former Housemates: Ben Williams, Rachel Corbett, Andy Silva, Todd James, Johnnie Cass, Jemma Gawned, Sharna West, Anita Bloomfield and Gordan Sloan.
 The results were as follows: